akhilgup/irrs/README.md

 INIT_LR = 1e-3 // Initial Learning Rate
 BATCH_SIZE = 32
 ```
-- Output Layer is Dense Layer consisting of neurons equal to the no. of target classes (5) using Softmax as it's activation function.
+- Output Layer is Dense Layer consisting of neurons equal to the no. of Target Classes 5 using **softmax** as it's activation function.
 ### Image Pre-Processing
 - All training images were scaled to 128 x 128 in Grayscale and all the pixels were feature scaled by dividing each pixel by 255.0.
 - Image generator function has been used to increase the training data by flipping, rotating images : [Keras Image PreProcessing](https://keras.io/preprocessing/image/) .